Jim Jeffords: U.S. Senator

 In 1988, Jeffords was elected to the U.S. Senate, and was reelected in 1994 and 2000.

 Jeffords long favored expanded access to health care, and supported the plan offered by Bill Clinton in the early 1990s.
 In February 1998, after David Satcher was confirmed by the Senate for U.S. Surgeon General, President Clinton issued a statement thanking Jeffords and several other senators "for their strong support for this extremely qualified nominee."

 He was one of only five Republican senators who voted to acquit Clinton after Clinton was impeached by the U.S. House in 1999.
 In October 1999, Jeffords was one of four Republicans to vote in favor of the Comprehensive Test Ban Treaty.
 The treaty was designed to ban underground nuclear testing and was the first major international security pact to be defeated in the Senate since the Treaty of Versailles.

 Jeffords' work in Congress focused on legislation involving education, job training and individuals with disabilities.
 In his later years in the Senate, his emphasis shifted somewhat, as he pushed through Congress several important pieces of environmental legislations.
 He was, together with Paul Simon, credited by Canadian Lieutenant-General Roméo Dallaire, Force Commander of the United Nations Assistance Mission for Rwanda (UNAMIR) from 1993 to 1994, for actively lobbying the U.S. administration into mounting a humanitarian mission to Rwanda during the Rwandan genocide.
 According to Dallaire's book, Shake Hands with the Devil, he "owe(s) a great debt of gratitude" to both senators.

 Jeffords was one of the founders of the Congressional Solar Coalition and the Congressional Arts Caucus.
-Jeffords was frequently recognized for his performance as a legislator, receiving Parenting magazine's "Legislator of the Year" award in 1999, and the Sierra Club's highest commendation in 2002.
+Jeffords was frequently recognized for his performance as a legislator, receiving Parenting magazine's "Legislator of the Year" award in 1999, and the Sierra Club's highest commendation, the John Muir Award in 2002.

 During part of his tenure in the Senate, Jeffords sat at the Candy Desk.